 SEPs (aka SEP-IRA) follow the same rules as for IRAs, but have a higher annual contribution limit, and can cover both the self-employed and employees.
 However, contributions must be cash, not property.
 Employees cannot contribute to the SEP, only the employer does.
 The contribution limit is the smaller of 25% of employee compensation, 20% of net business income for the employer or self-employed, or the SEP contribution limit.
 Contributions can also be made for employees who are older than 70½ and the self-employed can also continue making contributions for themselves, but they must start receiving required minimum distributions after reaching 70½.

 For simplified employee pensions, the employer must pay a set percentage of each employee's wages up to the lesser of 25% of compensation or the SEP contribution limit (adjusted annually for inflation), but the payment does not have to be made every year.
-However, the contribution percentage cannot be applied to wages that are greater than $265,000 in 2015, since this would favor highly compensated employees.
+However, the contribution percentage cannot be applied to wages exceeding the SEP wage base, since this would favor highly compensated employees.

 For employers and the self-employed, net business income is calculated by subtracting all business expenses from business income minus ½ of the self-employment tax and minus the SEP contribution to calculate the 20%.
 However, only income earned from conducting the business can serve as the basis for a SEP contribution — investment income, such as interest, dividends, or capital gains from property sales — cannot be used to figure the contribution limit.

 The contribution rate can vary from 1% to 25% for employees, but the rate for the employer is set by a formula tying the employer's rate to the employees' rate:

 1 + Employees' Rate

 So if the business owner wants to claim the full 20% of net business income, then the contribution rate for employees must also be set to the maximum employee rate of 25%: